Kapendev/microui-d/README.md

 ## Documentation

 Start with the [examples](./examples/) folder for a quick overview.
-For more details, check out the [usage instructions](https://github.com/rxi/microui/blob/master/doc/usage.md) by rxi
+For more details, check out the [usage instructions](https://github.com/rxi/microui/blob/master/doc/usage.md) by rxi.